Why is my P-trap rusty water

 Plumbing

-The answer to 'why is my P-trap rusty water' is that a rusty P-trap is often caused by corrosion or mineral buildup in the trap.
-The P-trap is the curved section of pipe under your sink that is designed to hold water and prevent sewer gases from entering your home.
-Over time, the metal in the P-trap can corrode, leading to a rusty appearance and potentially contaminated water.
+The answer to 'why is my P-trap rusty water' is that a rusty P-trap is often caused by corrosion and mineral buildup over time.
+The P-trap is the curved pipe under your sink that holds water to prevent sewer gases from entering your home.
+When the metal in the P-trap starts to rust, it can discolor the water and lead to a rusty appearance.

 Step-by-Step Guide